hazelweakly/hazelweakly.me/src/blog/you-have-one-voice.md

 I'm going to get a bit more specific here for a second.
 I've been talking fairly broadly, but now I'd like to zoom into a community that I've been in and adjacent to for the entirety of my tech career, which is the front-end and design community.
 Did y'all know that for years I thought I wanted to be a graphic designer, and I even bought books in grade school and practiced designs and got pretty solidly good at it before I even graduated high school?
-Given that most people on the internet know me for sociotechnical, organizational, and infrastructure related stuff, that might come as a surprise, but I was very much a digital artist vibes kinda person in high school.
+Given that most people on the internet know me for sociotechnical, organisational, and infrastructure related stuff, that might come as a surprise, but I was very much a digital artist vibes kinda person in high school.
 It's one of the reasons I've put _so_ much time into the design of my blog; I care about it a lot!

 But I'm going to be real here.
 In the last decade or so, the trend I've noticed more than anything else in the front end community is two things: